Actions to Prevent Distracted Driving and Reduce Accidents

 Insurance Implications

 Distracted driving can also have significant implications for your insurance coverage.
 For example, the Safe Driver Recognition (SDR) program used in Saskatchewan to either apply financial discounts or issue financial penalties is affected by your driving record.
 If you have an auto insurance policy or Auto Pak and are involved in an accident while engaging in distracted driving behaviours, your insurance company may view you as a higher-risk driver.
-This could result in increased premiums or even denial of coverage.
-Maintaining a clean driving record and practicing safe driving habits is essential to protect your insurance rates.
-To learn more about the penalties issued by the SDR program, please view SGI’s website.

 The Importance of Education and Awareness